Victorian hospitals targeted in ransomware cyber attack

 The state’s Auditor-General warned in a report released in May that Victorian patient health data was “highly vulnerable” to attack.

-The report said auditors used “basic hacking tools” to access sensitive patient data at three major Victorian hospitals, including Barwon Health servers, to show the “significant and present risk” to data security.
+The report said auditors used “basic hacking tools” to access sensitive patient data at three major Victorian hospitals to show the “significant and present risk” to data security.